spatie/laravel-data/docs/as-a-data-transfer-object/creating-a-data-object.md

 }
 ```

-From now on you can create a data object like this:
+From now on, you can create a data object like this:

 ```php
 SongData::from('Never gonna give you up|Rick Astley');